Why Join Honors?

 Honors Scholarships and Development Awards

 All students accepted and in good standing within the Honors College may apply each semester for Honors College scholarships.
 Each year, 80 students are awarded a $1,500 Honors College Dean's Scholarship.
 Additionally, 40-50 other students receive awards/scholarships worth $250 - $2,500.
-In addition to tuition-based scholarships, students can apply to developmental awards each month that fund outside experiences such as presenting work at an academic conference, pursuing professional certifications, funding an unpaid internship, or carrying out a volunteer project.
+In addition to tuition-based scholarships, students can apply for developmental awards each month that fund outside experiences such as presenting work at an academic conference, pursuing professional certifications, funding an unpaid internship, or carrying out a volunteer project.

 Scholar Programs

 The Honors College is the home of two scholar groups, the Top Scholar and Terry Scholar programs.
-These programs are designed for high caliber students interested in academics, service, and leadership.
+These programs are designed for high-caliber students interested in academics, service, and leadership.
 Our students are routinely making an impact at the state and national levels.
 These scholarships last for 4 years, covering tuition and board, and have the additional benefit of scholars working closely together in cohorts of talented students.

 National Awards and Fellowships Advising